 The temporomandibular joint (TMJ) is the spot where your jaw connects to your skull to allow you to open and close your jaw easily.
 Sometimes the joint is injured or damaged, leading to a painful condition called temporomandibular joint dysfunction or disorder (TMD).
 If you are experiencing pain or hearing noises when you move your jaw, schedule a consultation with our team at Dental Health to determine if you have TMD.
-At our practice in Brattleboro, VT, we use advanced equipment to diagnose and treat your TMD to relieve painful symptoms.
+At our family dental practice in Brattleboro, VT, we use advanced equipment to diagnose and treat your TMD to relieve painful symptoms.
 Your treatment will be based on the cause of your TMD and your specific condition, but some options include oral appliances (mouth or night guards), bite adjustment, dental restorations, and more.

 "Excellent dentist.
 Compassionate and caring.
 Everything explained well and she's highly skilled."- Anonymous / Healthgrades / Jul 03, 2018